 Chemistry spans several fields and bridges various disciplines, so chemists are poised to discover and develop new medicines, materials and consumer products more rapidly than ever before.

-Chemistry plays an important role in a wide range of professional areas including pharmaceuticals, the environment, materials development and consumer products development.
-It’s also critical for government agencies such as the EPA, FDA, USDA and forensics laboratories.
+Chemistry plays an important role in a wide range of professional areas including pharmaceuticals, environmental science, materials development and consumer products development.
+Chemists commonly work for such government agencies such as the EPA, FDA, USDA and forensics laboratories.

 General Course Information